Home » Marriage Help » How To Stop a Divorce from a Wife

 6. Focus and Prioritize Your Wife

-Maybe your focus never left your wife, but perhaps the lens was blurred.
+Maybe your focus never left your wife, but the lens was blurred.
 Or, possibly, you lost all focus when your wife temporarily fell out of your vision.
-The focus must be sharpened and magnified to show your wife that she is the priority.
-Often, couples fall into comfortable, predictable routines where they take each other for granted.

 Things are expected without gratitude, acknowledgment, or appreciation, leading individuals to feel foolish and taken advantage of.
 Alter this cycle by recognizing your wife’s past and present efforts with sincere gratitude and appreciation.

-Make your wife a priority over other responsibilities, and consider how your life would be irreversibly changed if she were not in it.
 If you do not like what that life looks like, treat your wife as if nothing matters more save your marriage.
-Show her that you want this marriage to work and you want nothing more than to stop your wife from divorcing.
-Becathis point, you do not want to lose her.
+Show her that you matter, want this marriage to work, and want nothing more than to stop your husband and wife from divorcing.
+Because, at this point, you do not want to lose her.

 7. Transform Yourself